guillmz/automation-suppliers/README.md

 - [Signaworks](https://signaworks.com) - Signaworks offers Great Prices and Inventory on a full range of industrial signal products including andon lights, LED tower lights, stack lights.
 - [Ato](https://ato.com) - ATO.com is your one-stop online shop to buy industrial automation equipment/electronics/components from Chinese manufacturers directly.
 - [CCIPower](https://ccipower.com) - Control Concepts Manufactures SCR Power Controllers and Custom OEM designs for industrial and commercial applications.
+- [McMaster](https://mcmaster.com) - McMaster-Carr is the complete source for your plant with over 700000 products.
+98% of products ordered ship from stock and deliver same or next day.